Local Issues to Appear on Ballot for March 3

 Opponents are weary of the debt Prop.
 13 will incur.
 The proposition will cost state taxpayers $740 million a year for the next 35 years.
 That is $26 billion; $15 billion for the bond and $11 billion in interest.

 Prop.
 13 addresses California’s urgent need to modernize its facilities.
 Funds for improving infrastructure will be more evenly distributed instead of the first-come, first-served process that favored wealthier districts.
 Buildings with public safety and health issues will be prioritized.
-The proposition needs two-thirds approval vote to pass.
+The proposition needs a majority approval vote to pass.